brutusin/flea-db/README.md

 JsonNode fieldNode = exp.projectNode(node);
 ```

-Then, the following rules apply to extract index and facet values that field:
+Then, the following rules apply to extract index and facet values for that field:

 |fieldSchema| index:index | index:facet
 |--------|-------------|------------